Rich Nathan

 Rich Nathan (born December 1955) is an American pastor and author who has been the senior Pastor of Vineyard Columbus since 1987.
 In January 2021, Pastor Nathan handed the Senior Pastor role to Eric and Julia Pickerill.
 He is still on staff as Founding Pastor and in charge of the Pastors Residency Program.

 Early life and education

 Nathan came to believe in Jesus at the age of 18.
-Prior to pastoring, he was an assistant professor of business law at The Ohio State University for five years.
+Prior to pastoring, he was an assistant professor of business law at Ohio State University for five years.
 He has bachelor's degrees in history and religious studies from Case Western Reserve University in Cleveland, Ohio graduating magna cum laude, and a J.D. with honors from Ohio State University's Moritz College of Law in Columbus, Ohio.